 HD and now 4K video means you can sit closer to your TV, while smaller bezels make modern 65in TVs significantly more compact than those that have gone before.
 They're getting ever thinner, lighter and easier to wall-mount, too.
 No wonder 65 inch TVs have risen so much in popularity.

 Below you'll find our pick of the best 65 inch 4K TVs, including LCD, OLED and QLED models from the likes of LG, Samsung and Sony, and offering support for HDR video, Amazon Prime, Netflix, catch-up TV apps, and much more besides.
-And with Black Friday around the corner, it's a good time to be keeping an eye out for bargains.
+And with Black Friday deals already everywhere online, it's a good time to be keeping an eye out for bargains.

 Read the full LG 65OLEDC9PLA review

 Samsung has pulled out all the stops for its 2019 4K TV range, and the Q90R QLED sufficiently raises the bar on previous models.
 This 65-inch Q90R is a backlit TV that goes almost as black as an OLED and has OLED-like viewing angles, while retaining the Samsung QLED advantage of greater brightness.

 It also boasts brilliantly judged colours and excellent dark detail, not to mention an excellent operating system packed with apps.

 Within the C8's elegant table-top stand lies a wide, recessed and ridged channel that helps direct the sound from the downward-firing speakers out towards the listener.
 The speakers and the TVs connections (including four HDMIs) are all contained inside a wide, chunky enclosure that takes up around a quarter of the TV’s back panel.
 This 65-inch TV has support for HDR 10 and Dolby Vision, too.